Yada

 A pastors need for sabbatical is something that few people truly understand, which is why a second Hebrew word comes in really handy here – the word “yada” or “to know.”
 Yada is wonderfully different than what we often mean when we say we “know” something.
 For us of the modern West, we say we know something when we know a fact – like the capital of Canada or the number of legs on a spider.
 Yada is something different though.
 It is to know something in an experiential way, the way that the serpent told Eve that she would know both good and evil after eating the forbidden fruit and the way that Adam knew Eve that brought about their children (Gen 3:5, Gen 4:1).

-In these last 10 years, Carrie and I have come to know what drives pastors to need sabbatical.
+In these last 10 years, my wife Carrie and I have come to know what drives pastors to need sabbatical.
 We know the weight pastors carry on behalf of others that no one sees.
 We know the grief and pain and heartache pastors take on in caring for their people – in “grieving with those who grieve.”
 We know the dysfunctional $#*% pastors buffer and absorb in order to hold their people together and redirect them in the Way of Jesus.
 We know the hurt pastors experience when people they love and have been gracious to cannot find it in themselves to return the favor and instead, say, “You are no longer good enough to be my pastor.”
 We know the heartache of joining people in their darkness and walking with them towards the light only to watch them decide that they love the darkness more.
 We know why the legendary Peter Drucker called it one of the hardest jobs in America.

 There is a reason pastors need sabbatical to keep going.